John Betjeman: Magdalen College, Oxford

 It is a common misapprehension, cultivated by Betjeman himself, that he did not complete his degree because he failed to pass the compulsory holy scripture examination, known colloquially as "Divvers", short for "Divinity".
 In Hilary term 1928, Betjeman failed Divinity for the second time.
 He had to leave the university for the Trinity term to prepare for a retake of the exam; he was then allowed to return in October.
 Betjeman then wrote to the Secretary of the Tutorial Board at Magdalen, G. C. Lee, asking to be entered for the Pass School, a set of examinations taken on rare occasions by undergraduates who are deemed unlikely to achieve an honours degree.
 In Summoned by Bells Betjeman claims that his tutor, C. S. Lewis, said "You'd have only got a third" – but he had informed the tutorial board that he thought Betjeman would not achieve an honours degree of any class.

 Permission to sit the Pass School was granted.
 Betjeman decided to offer a paper in Welsh.
 Osbert Lancaster tells the story that a tutor came by train twice a week (first class) from Aberystwyth to teach Betjeman.
 However, Jesus College had a number of Welsh tutors who more probably would have taught him.
 Betjeman finally had to leave at the end of the Michaelmas term, 1928.
 Betjeman did pass his Divinity examination on his third try but was expelled after failing the Pass School.
 He had achieved a satisfactory result in only one of the three required papers (on Shakespeare and other English authors).
-Betjeman's academic failure at Oxford rankled with him for the rest of his life and he was never reconciled with C.S.
-Lewis, towards whom he nursed a bitter detestation.
+Betjeman's academic failure at Oxford rankled him for the rest of his life and he was never reconciled with C. S. Lewis, towards whom he nursed a bitter detestation.
 This situation was perhaps complicated by his enduring love of Oxford, from which he accepted an honorary doctorate of letters in 1974.